Throughout this post, I will present you with some alternatives to incorporate working partners to boost your Startup.

 In case the alternatives for incorporating working partners presented in this article have not caught your attention, obtaining loans is still a useful option.

-• ENISA Programme: it is subject to the management of the Ministry of Industry and contains several financing programmes that seek to promote the development of SMEs through grants ranging from 25,000 to 1.5 million euros.
+- ENISA Programme: This is subject to the management of the Ministry of Industry and contains several financing programmes that seek to boost the development of SMEs through grants ranging from 25,000 to 1.5 million euros.

-• Innovatia 8.3 Programme: if you are thinking of setting up a company in the scientific or technological field, this financing programme will help you.
-It is part of the European Social Fund in collaboration with the Women’s Institute.
+- Innovatia 8.3 Programme: If you are thinking of setting up a company in the scientific or technological field, this funding programme will help you.
+It is supported by the European Social Fund in collaboration with the Women’s Institute.

-You’ve probably noticed that there are multiple alternatives for incorporating working partners, it’s important to choose an option that is consistent with the nature of your business.
+You have probably noticed that there are multiple alternatives for incorporating working partners, it is important to choose an option that is consistent with the nature of your business.

-Whether you opt for Phantom Shares, Employee Stock Ownership Plans (ESOP) or other options, having advice for entrepreneurs in Barcelona can be key to making the right decision.
+Whether you opt for Phantom Shares, Employee Stock Ownership Plans (ESOPs) or other options, having advice for entrepreneurs in Barcelona can be key to making the right decision.

-Regardless of which alternative you think will yield the most positive results, keep in mind that making these types of decisions is a win-win for both sides of your business.
+Regardless of which alternative you think will yield the most positive results, keep in mind that making such decisions is a win-win situation for both sides of your business.